18 Types of Bermuda Grass for the Most Refined Lawns

-The grass shows outstanding resilience to pests, diseases, and weeds.
+The grass shows outstanding resilience to pests, diseases, and weeds, and even more so with quick acting weed and feed.
 Hence, it's a great option to beautify commercial landscapes.

 Another important fact is that the plant is a vigorous grower, and it quickly recovers from injuries to fill up the blank spaces in no time. the grass shows moderate resistance to drought and shade.
 You can grow it in almost any soil type.

 Alternatives to the Tifway 419 include the "improved":

 - TifSport Bermuda - Has to be planted through vegetative propagation as it doesn't produce seeds.
 It's cold-tolerant and grows densely.

 - Tifway II Bermuda - An even denser variation, said to be even more winter-hardy, handling frost and even nematodes better.

 - TifGrand Bermuda - Has great disease resistance and keeps a greener appearance through worse conditions.
 It's also shade tolerant.